Credit cards with Samsung Pay

-Samsung Pay is an app that allows you to make tap-and-go payments from your Samsung phone or compatible device, instead of using your credit card.
-It is currently available for American Express, Citi and Westpac customers, with plans for more partnerships with other Australian banks in the near future.
+Samsung Pay is an app that allows you to make tap-and-go payments from your Samsung phone or compatible device.
+It is supported by many Australian banks and credit card providers – including American Express, ANZ, Citi, CommBank, NAB and Westpac.

 Use this guide to learn more about Samsung Pay, including how it works and current credit cards that are compatible with this mobile payment option.

 0% p.a. for 25 months on balance transfers

 $0 annual fee for the first year

 Eligibility criteria, terms and conditions, fees and charges apply